JCE-Gvanym-Project-Team/Gvanym/Questions/Questions.md

 * [ ] Question to Noa: we have professionals from Gvanim, how should we approach them?

+## Questions For Website Publishers
+* [ ] What database software are you using to save information for Gvanym right now? should we use the same software?
+* [ ]

 ## Extend / Include